 In December 2014, in connection with the execution of the December 2014 UBS Facility (defined below), the Company amended the revolving master repurchase facility (the "April 2014 UBS Facility") with UBS Real Estate Securities Inc. ("UBS") to, among other things, decrease the size of the facility from \$195.0 million to \$140.0 million.
 The Company may sell, and later repurchase, commercial mortgage loans and, under certain circumstances, commercial real estate mezzanine loans and other assets meeting defined eligibility criteria that are approved by UBS in its sole discretion.
 The initial purchase price paid by UBS for assets financed under the April 2014 UBS Facility is based on a specified percentage of the relevant value under the April 2014 UBS Facility.
-The price differential (or interest rate) on the April 2014 UBS Facility is one-month LIBOR plus 1.88%, excluding amortization of commitment and exit fees.
-Upon termination of the April 2014 UBS Facility, the Company will pay UBS, if applicable, the amount by which the aggregate price differential paid over the term of the April 2014 UBS Facility is less than the defined minimum price differential and an exit fee, in each case, unless certain conditions are met.
+The price differential (or interest rate) on the April 2014 UBS Facility, the Company will pay UBS, if applicable, the amount by which the aggregate price differential paid over the term of the April 2014 UBS Facility is less than the defined minimum price differential and an exit fee, in each case, unless certain conditions are met.
 The initial maturity date of the April 2014 UBS Facility is April 7, 2017, subject to annual extensions in UBS' sole discretion.
 As of December 31, 2014, the outstanding balance on the April 2014 UBS Facility was \$19.7 million.